-- For optimum performance, cycling must be limited below 50 erase cycles per block.
-Some degradation in performance may occur is this limit is exceeded, but the internal algorithm continues to work properly. - BEFP programs one block at a time; all buffer data must fall within a single block.
-If the internal address counter increments beyond the block's maximum address, addressing wraps around to the beginning of the block. - BEFP cannot be suspended - Programming to the flash memory array can occur only when the buffer is full.
-If the number of words is less than 512, remaining locations must be filled with 0xFFFF.
+- 1. Some degradation in performance may occur is this limit is exceeded, but the internal algorithm continues to work properly. - 2.
+If the internal address counter increments beyond the block's maximum address, addressing wraps around to the beginning of the block. - 3.
+If the number of words is less than 256, remaining locations must be filled with 0xFFFF.